bhklab/imgtools/docs/usage/Writers/ImplementingWriters.md

 class MyCustomWriter(AbstractBaseWriter):
     def save(self, content: str, **kwargs) -> Path:
         # Step 1: Resolve the output file path
+        # you can try-catch this in case set to "FAIL" mode
-        # you can try-catch this, or just let the error propagate
+        # or just let the error propagate
-        try:
-            output_path = self.resolve_path(**kwargs)
+        output_path = self.resolve_path(**kwargs) # resolve_path will always return the path
-        except FileExistsError:
-            # Handle "FAIL" mode: File already exists
-            # Optionally, log or re-raise the error based on your needs
-            raise

-        # Optional handling for "RAISE_WARNING" or "SKIP" modes
+        # OPTIONAL handling for "RAISE_WARNING" or "SKIP" modes
         if output_path.exists():
             # this will only be true if the file existence mode
             # is set to RAISE_WARNING OR SKIP